wesleycamargo/azure-docs.pt-br/articles/resource-group-authenticate-service-principal.md

         AvailableToOtherTenants : False
         AppPermissions          : {{
                             "claimValue": "user_impersonation",
-                            "description": "Allow the application to access My Application on behalf of the signed-in user.", "directAccessGrantTypes": [],
+                            "description": "Allow the application to access <Your Application Display Name> on behalf of the signed-in user.", "directAccessGrantTypes": [],
-                            "displayName": "Access <<Your Application Display Name>>",
+                            "displayName": "Access <Your Application Display Name>",
                             "impersonationAccessGrantTypes": [
                               {
                                 "impersonated": "User",